usnistgov/SpectrumBrowser/devel/README.md

 but it will take longer to compile.
 Again, override defaults in the bootstrap as above.

-<h3> Run it </h3>
+<h3> Run a test server (for test and development) </h3>

-Populate the database (you only have to do this once).
-I will assume you are using a unix shell.
+I will assume you are familiar with using a unix shell.
 Feel free to update the instructions.

 Copy this MSODConfig.json file to $HOME/.mosod to modify your own configuration.